 The space I’m talking about can be a nanosecond long, a minute, an hour, a day, a week, or even a lifetime – that’s your choice.
 Emotionally triggered reactions overpower us, but you can take back that power by simply inhaling through your nose, feeling the ground beneath your feet, and connecting with the beat of your heart.
 That’s all that is required to create a space that offsets an emotional reaction you may regret later.

 So go ahead, try it right now.
 Take a long breath in through your nose and allow your shoulders to loosen and fall as the oxygen travels down into your lungs … and then exhale gently through your mouth, allowing excess energy and stress to simply leave your body with your breath.

 As you continue inhaling and exhaling, listen for the beat of your heart.
 If you can’t hear it, simply feel it or imagine it, and feel gratitude for that heartbeat.

 There!
 You just did it.
 You created space.
 Do you feel the grace in that space?
 From this place, you can make decisions or consider a response from a place of balance, with the better parts of your brain fully engaged.
 I encourage you to play with this, to try it, to notice what feels different.

-And if you would like to learn more about my Navigating Challenging Dialogue workshop, or if you’re interested in joining me in this work as a certified Navigating Challenging Dialogue Trainer, visit NavigatingChallengingDialogue.com and get on my list to receive training information and updates.
+And if you would like to learn more about my Navigating Challenging Dialogue® workshops, or if you’re interested in joining me in this work as a certified Navigating Challenging Dialogue Trainer, visit NavigatingChallengingDialogue.com and for details, dates, and locations for upcoming workshops.